go-gorm/gorm.io/pages/docs/has_one.md

 ## Polymorphism Association

-GORM supports polymorphism association for `has one` and `has many`, it will save owned entity's table name into polymorphic type's field
+GORM supports polymorphism association for `has one` and `has many`, it will save owned entity's table name into polymorphic type's field, primary key into polymorphic field, primary key value into the polymorphic field

 ```go
 type Cat struct {